SPECIALTIES OF Nagoya Food Tour

 Depending on the weather sunglasses and a hat, a rain jacket and umbrella would also be a plus.

-We do provide one bottle of water and you will get something to drink at the 3 restaurants we visit throughout the tour, it still might be a good idea to bring something to stay hydrated especially in summer.
+We do provide one bottle of water and you will get something to drink at the 4 restaurants we visit throughout the tour, it still might be a good idea to bring something to stay hydrated especially during the hot and humid summers.

 And of course most important of all: Bring a healthy appetite!
 It’s best to eat a hearty breakfast and skip lunch on the day of your tour because you will be eating A LOT.